| Title: | Querying and Processing Data from the INBO Watina Data Warehouse |

 complete linkage method.

-This way, the application of a tree cutoff (max_dist
+This way, the application of a tree cutoff (max_dist) means that each

 cluster is a collection of locations with a maximum distance - between any